powerhousepro69/videoinfox/readme.md

 # Videoinfox v2.0.71 &nbsp; *Where Video Play is a Clipboard Copy Away*

 #### Find local Video Files fast, immediately play and get info on.
-Download Video Urls effortlessly and autoplay with Play Clipboard.
+Download Video Urls effortlessly and auto play with Play Clipboard.

 #### Create your own url download list and Videoinfox will download the entire list with Yt-dlp.